 Like many child stars before and after her, Cary’s parents, Jack and Marian Montgomery, didn’t look out for her well-being.
 A former stuntman and cowboy, Jack controlled all of his daughter’s earnings, and spent them without remorse, saving almost nothing for her future.
 That is, until 1925, when he ended Baby Peggy’s burgeoning career by fighting with a studio over her salary.
-A $1.5 million contract was abruptly cancelled, and she was suddenly out of the business.
+A USD $1.5 million contract was abruptly cancelled, and she was suddenly out of the business.

 But her troubles didn’t stop there.
 Jack and Marian thrust Cary into the vaudeville circuit, using her as a meal ticket to support them and keep up with their now expensive tastes.
-According to her New York Times obituary, her $2 million fortune evaporated in the span of a couple of years, spent on “hotels, luxury cars and travel,” just as the Depression was looming on the horizon.
+According to her New York Times obituary, her USD $2 million fortune evaporated in the span of a couple of years, spent on “hotels, luxury cars and travel,” just as the Depression was looming on the horizon.
 With no money and no future prospects, the family moved to Wyoming for a brief period, before returning to Hollywood to try Peggy’s luck in the business once more.

 In 1932, she returned to movies as Peggy Montgomery, with little success.
 The public wasn’t interested in this teenaged version of the little girl they’d loved nearly a decade earlier.
 She didn’t fit into an industry that had left the style of silent pictures behind in favour of a new kind of star, trained to act for sound.
 Over the next five years, Cary scored some bit parts and walk-on roles over, but never regained anything near to the kind of fame she had experienced as a child.

 “I had the feeling that I was a senior citizen at 15,” Cary said in a 1982 interview, excerpted in Showbiz Kids.
-It’s a feeling she shared with many of the film’s other participants, right down to Mara Wilson, who recounts walking into auditions as a 12-year-old and realising that she was a disappointment for not looking and sounding like her Matilda-era self.
+It’s a feeling she shared with many of the film’s other participants, right down to Mara Wilson, who recounts walking into auditions as a 12-year-old and realizing that she was a disappointment for not looking and sounding like her Matilda-era self.